 -

-ADMINISTRATIVE CODE; ADMINISTRATIVE RULES; ANIMALS; COMMISSIONS; EMERGENCY MEDICAL SERVICES; EMERGENCY SERVICES; HEALTH SERVICES; LAW ENFORCEMENT; MEDICAL CARE COMN.; PERSONNEL; PRESENTED; PUBLIC; RATIFIED; TITLE CHANGE; VETERINARY MEDICINE; WEAPONS; LAW ENFORCEMENT ANIMALS; WORKING ANIMALS
+ADMINISTRATIVE CODE; ADMINISTRATIVE RULES; ANIMALS; COMMISSIONS; EMERGENCY MEDICAL SERVICES; EMERGENCY SERVICES; HEALTH SERVICES; LAW ENFORCEMENT; MEDICAL CARE COMN.; PERSONNEL; PRESENTED; PUBLIC; RATIFIED; TITLE CHANGE; VETERINARY MEDICINE; WEAPONS; CHAPTERED; LAW ENFORCEMENT ANIMALS; WORKING ANIMALS

 -